 Some of the things children, young people and their families seek help with are:

-• Adjustment to the diagnosis of an eye condition and living with condition.
+- Adjustment to the diagnosis of an eye condition and living with the condition.

-• Working with parents to help support their children with the above, if child does not want direct support or are not able to access their own individual support.
+- Working with parents and carers to help support their children with the above, if child does not want direct support or is not able to access their own individual support.

-• Supporting parents with their own wellbeing and coping related to caring for a child with a visual impairment.
+- Supporting parents and carers with their own wellbeing and coping related to caring for a child with a visual impairment.

 Meet the team